pelotom/effectful/README.md

 ## Introduction

 The Effectful library provides two basic dual operations: `effectfully: A => M[A]` and `unwrap: M[A] => A` (there is also `!`, a postfix version of `unwrap`).
-Intuitively, within an `effectfully` block, we are allowed to treat impure (or *effectful*) values as if they were pure, by `unwrap`ping them.
+Intuitively, within an `effectfully` block, we are allowed to treat impure (or *effectful*) values as if they were pure.
 If you think about it, this is exactly what it's like to program in a standard imperative programming language.
 For example, take this hypothetical code:
 ```scala
 if (!db.lookup(key).isDefined)
   db.add(key, value);